-The last Voltage to calibrate is divided into two domains, one for supplying the analog circuitry inside the wafer system, and one for the digital side.
-Each deliver between 1.5 and 2.022V and each is settable by its own circuit (both as in figure 2.4).
+The last voltage to calibrate is divided into two domains, one for supplying the analog, and one for the digital side of the wafer circuitry.
+Each deliver between 1.549 V and 2.022 V and both are settable by their respective circuit (both as in figure 2.4).